 Headache?

-With the ability to help relieve tension, boost circulation, and calm the mind, Yoga can be a powerful natural remedy for headaches, without having to reach for the pill bottle.
-Most headaches arise from tension, or dehydration.
-And a lot of times, in order to relieve that tension and feel better, all that is needed is to drink some water, improve your blood circulation and increase your oxygen intake.
+With the ability to relieve tension, boost circulation, and calm the mind, Yoga can be a powerful natural remedy for headaches - without having to reach for the pill bottle.

 Wide Leg Forward Instructions:

-Note: It can be helpful if you have someone to read these instructions to you as you go.
-If not, just take it slowly to start with, and give yourself time to check in with the instructions.
+Note: It can be helpful to have someone read these instructions to you as you go.
+If not, take it slow to start and give yourself time to check the instructions.

 1. Start by standing with your feet together and then step them apart, anywhere from 3 to 4 1/2 feet (depending on your height: taller people should step wider).